Contrastual/SignalPlus/README.md

 <br>

 # 🚀 Get started!
+## Quick setup
+Let's first get the module.
+There are two ways:
+- **Get it from the creator store:**
+  - Click `Get` at the top of this post.
+  - Click `Get Model` on the store.
+  - Open the ToolBox in Roblox Studio.
+  - Go to the `Inventory` tab.
+  - Click on `GameLoader`.
+- **Get it from GitHub:**
+  - Click `Git` at the top of this post.
+  - Go to `Releases`.
+  - Download the latest `.rbxm` file.
+  - Find the file in your file explorer.
+  - Drag the file into Roblox Studio.

+## How to use it
 In any script, simply require the module.
 It will return a signal creation function.
 Example:
 ```luau
 local signalPlus = require(script.SignalPlus)